TosbackCgusBridge-Bot/CGUs-versions/Telegraph/Privacy Policy.md

 5.1 You can update your details and marketing preferences by accessing your account pages on the website, by emailing data.protection@telegraph.co.uk or by writing to us at Data Department, Victory House, Meeting House Lane, Chatham, Kent, ME4 4TT.

+5.2 You can de-link your social media account from your Telegraph account by emailing data.protection@telegraph.co.uk or by calling 0800 55 20 20.
+When your social media account is de-linked, this may result in your data being deleted from your Telegraph account.
+The implications will be explained to you at the point of your request to de-link.

-5.2 You have the right to access the personal information held about you.
+5.3 You have the right to access the personal information held about you.
 To obtain a copy of the personal information we hold about you, please send an email to data.protection@telegraph.co.uk.
 There will be an administrative charge of £10 for providing a copy of this information.

 **6\.
 Cookies**